envirodatascience/final-project-trashpandas/README.md

 3. Country-Level GDP Data:

    This dataset provides the annual GDP for each country, including many years of data.
+These data come from The World Bank national accounts data and OECD National Accounts data files.

    Source: The World Bank. https://data.worldbank.org/indicator/NY.GDP.MKTP.CD

-   File name:
+   File name: API_NY.GDP.MKTP.CD_DS2_en_csv_v2_26.csv

 4. Country-Level Urban Data:

    This dataset provides data about the number of people living in urban and rural areas in each country.
+This dataset contains information spanning multiple years.

-   Source:
+   Source: Our World In Data.
+[ADD URL HERE]

-   File name:
+   File name: share-of-population-urban.csv

 5. Country-Level Gender Index Data:

    This dataset provides a gender score for each country.
-Gender score is calculated by factoring in
+Gender score is calculated by factoring in economic opportunity, educational attainment, health, and political empowerment.
+These scores are calculated each year by the World Economic Forum.
+This report is for 2023.

    Source: The World Economic Forum Global Gender Gap Report. https://www.weforum.org/publications/global-gender-gap-report-2023/

-   File name:
+   File name: Global_Gender_Index.xlsx

 6. Country-Level Shape Files: